Dataset-Agnostic Recommender Systems

 Unsupervised Domain Adaptation (DA) consists of adapting a model trained on a labeled source domain to perform well on an unlabeled target domain with some data distribution shift.

-We present a complete and fair evaluation of existing shallow algorithms, including reweighting, mapping, and subspace alignment.
+We propose a framework to evaluate DA methods and present a fair evaluation of existing shallow algorithms, including reweighting, mapping, and subspace alignment.

 Our benchmark highlights the importance of realistic validation and provides practical guidance for real-life applications.